-eMBMS originally had only MBSFN (Multicast Broadcast Single Frequency Network) as broadcast delivery mode.
-Although the support of single cell broadcast was discussed already in 3GPP Release 8 (partially included and later removed from Release 8 specification), it was only in 3GPP Release 13 when single cell broadcast in form of SC-PTM (Single-Cell Point To Multipoint) was introduced as a second mechanism of MBMS delivery in addition to MBSFN.
+The support of MBMS in LTE including single cell and multi cell transmissions was discussed already in 3GPP Release 8 but it was removed from Release 8 (for example, the MBMS was removed from stage 2 3GPP TS 36.300 [9] in version 8.10.0).
+The multi cell transmission in the form of MBSFN (Multicast Broadcast Single Frequency Network) was specified in Release 9.
+However, it was only in 3GPP Release 13 when single cell broadcast in form of SC-PTM (Single-Cell Point To Multipoint) was introduced as a second mechanism of MBMS delivery in addition to MBSFN.
 The main motivation is to meet the latency and coverage granularity requirements of Mission Critical Services.